Menu

 Once you have made your offer to the seller (or their estate agent), they must draw up a legal contract, transferring the ownership of the property to you.

-No matter how much money you pay upfront and regardless of the discussions and promises between you, the seller, or your estate agents, no offer is legally binding until both sides have signed and exchanged the contracts.
+Remmber that no matter how much money you pay upfront, and regardless of the discussions and promises between you, the seller, or your estate agents, no offer is legally binding until both sides have signed and exchanged the contracts.
 If you or the seller decides to pull out later, the other side is entitled to compensation.

 Key points about buy-to-let properties in London

-• Buy-to-let properties can bring a regular income.
+Buy-to-let properties can bring a regular income.
+However, here are essential considerations to remember:

-• Buy-to-let mortgages are usually more expensive than residential loans and require a higher deposit (25% or more).
+• Buy-to-let mortgages are usually more expensive than residential loans with higher interest rates.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.